|Title:||Code of Conduct|

 Professionalism: The University and its members expect that the professional standards and requirements that are applicable to the academic, research, clinical, engagement, administrative and other professions comprising our community will be followed.
 We are responsible and accountable for our actions and are expected to make reasonable efforts to comply with all applicable federal, state and local government laws and regulations.
 As individuals and as an institution, we also strive to follow ethical business practices and to act as good stewards of the resources made available to us.

 If you are faced with an ethical issue, you should consult this Code of Conduct as well as current University policies and procedures.
 You are responsible and accountable for addressing your ethical dilemmas.
-Consultation with your supervisor, other appropriate colleagues, or the Office of Audit, Compliance & Ethics is appropriate and valued.
+Consultation with your supervisor, other appropriate colleagues, or the Office of University Compliance is appropriate and valued.

 The Code of Conduct includes “Questions to Ask Yourself” after each set of Standards.
 These questions are intended to be thought provoking and assist employees by providing examples of matters that each of us may face during our employment with the University.
-For guidance regarding individual situations that relate to any of these or other questions, please feel free to contact the Office of Audit, Compliance and Ethics.
+For guidance regarding individual situations that relate to any of these or other questions, please feel free to contact the Office of University Compliance.

 The University of Connecticut values all members of its community and recognizes that each person contributes to the overall success of the institution.
 The University further recognizes that it is through the efforts of its faculty, administrators and staff that it achieves national and international prominence and delivers a world class education to its students.
 The culture of the University is one of respect, civility, trust, cooperation and collaboration among all its members.
 We believe all members of the University community are entitled to an environment that ensures collegiality and mutual respect.